epistoteles/Modergator/.github/README.md

 - create user-specific configs
 - install all Python dependencies

-Finally, you have to generate Telegram bot credentials using the BotFather bot.
+Finally, you have to create a bot in the Telegram interface using the [Botfather bot](https://core.telegram.org/bots#6-botfather).
+You will get a message containing your Telegram bot credentials.
 Please paste your access token into a file named `telegram_bot_token.txt` inside the `telegram-bot` directory.
 Make sure that you disable the [privacy mode](https://core.telegram.org/bots#privacy-mode) when creating the bot, otherwise your bot won't be able to read other people's messages.
+You also need to make sure that /setjoingroups is enabled for your bot such that it can also be used in groups as well.

 You are ready to run the bot!